Zhao Gongming: Origins and legends

-Annotated Compilation of Langya Gold and Stone Inscriptions

 The Annotated Compilation of Langya Gold and Stone Inscriptions (琅琊金石輯注) states the origin of the God of Wealth, known by the surname Zhao Minglang and the courtesy name Gongming.
 In a distant era, when the heavens bore ten suns, the Emperor commanded the archer Hou Yi to shoot down nine of them.
 Eight of these suns descended into the sea and were transformed into immortals, known as the Eight Immortals of the Sea.
 The remaining sun fell upon Tiantai Mountain, taking the form of a stone known as the Sun Stone.
 Its essence later assumed human form.
 As he matured, he journeyed to Emei Mountain to cultivate and acquire the arts of immortality.

-During the conflicts between the Shang and Zhou Dynasties, Prime Minister Wen Zhong of the Zhou Dynasty invited him to descend from his mountain abode and assist in the battle.
-However, the Zhou forces faced defeat, and Zhang Jiya subsequently killed Zhao Gongming.
-After his death, Zhang Jiya posthumously deified him as the God of Wealth.
+During the conflicts between the Shang and Zhou Dynasties, Prime Minister Wen Zhong of the Shang Dynasty invited him to descend from his mountain abode and assist in the battle.
+However, the Shang forces faced defeat, and Jiang Ziya subsequently caused Zhao Gongming's death through ritual magic.
+After his death, Jiang Ziya posthumously deified him as the God of Wealth.
 He was further honored with the title of Xuantan Zhenjun (玄壇真君), and his essence returned to Tiantai Mountain.
-There, his true spirit merged with the stone, resulting in the unification of his divine essence with the stone.

 In his divine role, Zhao Gongming governs the celestial beings responsible for wealth, the deities associated with the reception of treasures, emissaries for wealth attraction, and the officials of prosperity.
-His divine duties center on bestowing prosperity and blessings upon the mortal realm.
 Subsequently, a temple was established at the base of the sacred stone to honor him, and Tiantai Mountain was also renamed Mount Cai (財山).